auth0/docs/articles/tokens/id-token/guides/validate-id-token.md

 - **Token issuer** (`iss`): The issuing authority inside the token must match the issuing authority identified in your Auth0 tenant's discovery document, which exists at https://YOUR_AUTH0_DOMAIN/.well-known/openid-configuration.

-- **Token audience** (`aud`): The token audience identifies the receipientw for which the token is intended.
+- **Token audience** (`aud`): The token audience identifies the receipient for which the token is intended.
 The value must match the Client ID of your Auth0 Application.